Jebonn/Active-Directory-Lab/README.md

 * Windows 11 Enterprise (64-bit edition)
   * Download: [microsoft.com/en-us/evalcenter/download-windows-11-enterprise](https://www.microsoft.com/en-us/evalcenter/download-windows-11-enterprise)
 ## 2. Download & Install
-Download VMware Workstation Pro, the Win Server 2022 .ISO file, and the Win 11 .ISO file mentioned in the [Downloadables](#downloadables) section above.
-Then run the VMWare .exe file.
+1. Download VMware Workstation Pro, the Win Server 2022 .ISO file, and the Win 11 .ISO file mentioned in the [Downloadables](#downloadables) section above.
+2. Run VMWare .exe file.
 An installation pop-up window will appear.
-Click "Next" and check the License Agreemeent box, then continue clicking "Next" through the rest of the installation pop-up windows to install.
+Click "Next" and check the License Agreemeent box.
+3. Then continue clicking "Next" through the rest of the installation pop-up windows to install.
 The default configurations during this process can be left as is or customized to preference.
+4. Once installation is complete, click "Finish".
 > ![VMWare Installation Steps](/images/1.png)
 ## 3. Create two Virtual Machines
 1. After installing VMWare Workstation, run the program.